Chitrapur Math

 Shri Chitrapur Math is the central math (community temple) for the Chitrapur Saraswat Brahmin sect.
 It has been located at Shirali in the Bhatkal Taluk in the North Kanara district of Karnataka since 1757.
 The other maths of the community are located in Gokarna, Karla, Mangalore and Mallapur.
 All of the maths have the insignia of the saffron flag.

-The chief deity worshipped in the math is Shri Bhavanishankar, a form of Shiva.
-The other 6 sanctorums of the temple are of the Samadhis of the previous GuruSwami's of the community.
+The presiding deity of the math is Shri Bhavanishankar, a form of Shiva.
+The remaining six sanctums house the Samadhis of the community’s previous Guru Swamis.
 Daily puja is carried out at the shrine of Bhavanishankar as well as the other Swamijis.
+This mutt has been the abode for Guru Parampara from the third Guru onwards.

 As of 2023 Shri Sadyojat Shankarashram Swamiji is the head of the math, having ascended the Peetha in February 1997.
 Shree Sadyojat Shankarashram Swamiji is the eleventh of this lineage of Gurus which began in 1708.